medusajs/medusa/docs/content/references/services/classes/AuthService.md

 `Promise`<`AuthenticateResult`\>

 success: whether authentication succeeded
-   user: the user document if authentication succeeded
+   user: the user document if authentication succeded
    error: a string with the error message

 #### Defined in